Near Sharpsburg in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • War, US Civil.
 In addition, it is included in the Chesapeake and Ohio (C&O) Canal series list.
 A significant historical year for this entry is 1861.

 Location.
 39° 26.222′ N, 77° 47.985′ W. Marker is near Sharpsburg, Maryland, in Washington County.
-Marker is on Shepherdstown Pike (State Highway 34), on the right when traveling north.
+It is on Shepherdstown Pike (State Highway 34), on the right when traveling north.
 Located on the Maryland side of the Ramsey Bridge.
 Best viewed by parking at the C&O Canal stop below the bridge and walking up the stairs to the overlook.
 Touch for map.
-Marker is in this post office area: Sharpsburg MD 21782, United States of America.
+Marker is at or near this postal address: 16339 Canal Road, Sharpsburg MD 21782, United States of America.
 Touch for directions.